 Sometimes you want to restrict who can view or edit your Qwilr Pages and with the Permissions settings, you'll be able to make those refined decisions.

-Note: The Permissions settings apply only to content creators.
+Note: The Permissions settings apply only to users with the Creator role.
 Account admins will always be able to view and edit all content.

 In this article

 - How do Permissions work?

 - Saved Blocks*: Setting block-level permissions

 - Saved Blocks*: What happens when only admins can edit a block?

 - Qwilr Pages: How to share your Pages internally

 - Qwilr Pages: What happens with "View Only" mode?